The Application Process

 Online resources can give you valuable insight into working in the healthcare sector and outline the wide range of careers and courses available.
 Sometimes, you can even undertake virtual calls or trainings that might help you understand clinical settings.
 We recommend you have a look at the following websites:

-Our main advice is that you are honest, specific and concise - exaggerating your work experience will not necessarily put you ahead of other students.
+Our main advice is to be honest, specific and concise - exaggerating your work experience will not necessarily put you ahead of other students.
 It is more genuine to describe and reflect upon the real experiences you have had, even if things did not go to plan.
 Give specific examples related to a career in medicine, and make sure you always show how you meet the non-academic criteria of the medical school you are applying to.

 Listen to Dr Heather Lewis talking about the personal statement in your application to medicine.

-This is the phase when we communicate the outcome of your application.
+This is the stage at which we will communicate the outcome of your application.
 This will be communicated through UCAS, and by no means can we communicate it in other ways.

 Offers